JuliaClimate/Notebooks/page/index.md

 We are very grateful to the [BinderHub Federation](https://mybinder.readthedocs.io/en/latest/about/federation.html) for deploying public BinderHubs to serve the community.
 Visiting [mybinder.org](https://mybinder.org) will randomly redirect you to one of the BinderHubs selected at random.
 The shorcuts below are configured for the `JuliaClimate` repository more specifically.
 They should be able to run the notebooks listed above with reduced latency.
 Memory limitations can be an issue though.

-\alert{For repeated use it is advised to run the notebooks on your local computer.
-Not only will this probably be faster than using mybinder but also it saves mybinder funds that allow them to provide precious free cloud services to the community.}
+\alert{For repeated use it is suggested that you run the notebooks on your local computer instead if possible.
+Not only will this probably be faster than using mybinder but it will also save mybinder some of the funds that allow them to provide these precious, shared, cloud services to the community free of charge.}

 - [gesis.mybinder.org](https://gesis.mybinder.org/v2/gh/JuliaClimate/GlobalOceanNotebooks/HEAD?urlpath=lab)
 - [gke.mybinder.org](https://gke.mybinder.org/v2/gh/JuliaClimate/GlobalOceanNotebooks/HEAD?urlpath=lab)